-Sen. Kamala Harris endorses Biden for president
+Harris endorses Biden; Jesse Jackson backs Sanders

 Harris withdrew from the race in December, ending a candidacy with the historic potential of becoming the first black woman elected president.
 The former California attorney general was seen as a candidate poised to attract the multiracial coalition of voters that sent Barack Obama to the White House.
 But she ultimately could not craft a message that resonated with voters or secure the money to continue her run.

-Biden and Sanders, two white men in their 70s, are now the front-runners for the nomination in what was once a field of candidates that includes several woman and much younger politicians.
+Biden and Sanders, two white men in their 70s, are now the front-runners for the nomination in what was once a field of candidates that included several woman and much younger politicians.

 Harris said in her statement that “like many women, I watched with sadness as women exited the race one by one.”
 Four years after Hillary Clinton was the party’s nominee, “we find ourselves without any woman on a path to be the Democratic nominee for president.”